Overweight Truck Accident Lawyers Representing Crash Victims

 In nearly every overweight truck accident, the driver can be held accountable if the weight is not correctly installed, evenly distributed or overloaded.
 However, other liable parties are often responsible for an overloaded truck accident, either directly or indirectly, and can be held legally accountable in a court of law.
 These responsible parties could include:

 - Government entity including officials at the weigh station that allowed an overloaded truck or semi tractor-trailer to continue traveling

 - Shipping companies that may own the trailers

-Overloaded or overweight truck accidents are almost always fatal.
-This is because many overweight trucks on the road can weigh over 80 tons, compared to an average midsize automobile weighing two tons or less.
+Overloaded or overweight truck accidents are almost always fatal because many overweight trucks on the road can weigh over 80 tons, compared to an average midsize automobile weighing two tons or less.
 The immense weight and size of commercial trucks can instantly crushed victims or cause catastrophic injuries including quadriplegia, spinal injuries, brain trauma, lost limbs and other devastating conditions.

 However, Illinois law offers several legal remedies to truck accident victims.
 Some of them include money for hospital expenses, lost income, and property damage; yet, they also may cover pain, handicaps, and other intangible harm.

 To learn about all legal remedies available in a truck accident lawsuit, give us a call today or use our contact from.

 If you have suffered severe injuries or lost a loved one in a commercial truck accident fatality, it is essential to hire the skills of an experienced truck accident attorney specializing in overloaded truck crashes.
 Contact Rosenfeld Injury Lawyers LLC at (888) 424-5757 to review the facts and evidence of the case during a free, no-obligation consultation.